PetroIvaniuk/llms-tools/README.md

 - [NSF](https://light.princeton.edu/publication/nsf/) - Neural Spline Fields for Burst Image Fusion and Layer Separation
 - [Material Palette](https://astra-vision.github.io/MaterialPalette/) - a method to extract Physically-Based-Rendering (PBR) materials from a single real-world image
 - [DiffusionLight](https://diffusionlight.github.io/) - a simple yet effective technique to estimate lighting in a single input image
-- [KREA](https://www.krea.ai/) - generate images and videos with a delightful AI-powered design tool
 - [Magnific](https://magnific.ai/) - the image Upscaler & Enhancer
 - [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) - a new method for watermarking images, by MetaAI
 - [wasitai](https://wasitai.com/) - check if an image was generated by a machine